Primary Care Networks

 Primary Care Networks build on the services ordinarily offered by GP practices, meaning patients can benefit from more proactive, personalised and coordinated health and social care.

-In Hull we have five Primary Care Networks, made up of 33 GP practices, shown on the below map:
+In Hull we have five Primary Care Networks, made up of 33 GP practices, shown on the map below.
+You can also visit their individual websites here: